mopidy/mopidy/docs/installation/pypi.rst

        sudo dnf install -y gcc python3-devel python3-pip

 #.
-Then you'll need to install GStreamer >= 1.18.0, with Python bindings.
+Then you'll need to install GStreamer >= 1.22.0.
    GStreamer is packaged for most popular Linux distributions.
-Search for GStreamer in your package manager, and make sure to install the Python bindings, and the "good" and "ugly" plugin sets.
+   Search for GStreamer in your package manager and make sure to install the "good" and "ugly" plugin sets, as well as the Python bindings.
+   To be able to build the Python bindings from source, also install the development headers for ``libcairo2`` and ``libgirepository1.0``.

    **Debian/Ubuntu**

    If you use Debian/Ubuntu you can install GStreamer like this::

        sudo apt install \
-           python3-gst-1.0 \
+           gir1.2-gst-plugins-base-1.0 \
            gir1.2-gstreamer-1.0 \
-           gir1.2-gst-plugins-base-1.0 \
            gstreamer1.0-plugins-good \
            gstreamer1.0-plugins-ugly \
-           gstreamer1.0-tools
+           gstreamer1.0-tools \
+           libcairo2-dev \
+           libgirepository1.0-dev \
+           python3-gst-1.0

    **Arch Linux**